Interpreting risk scores

 - Use

-signals[]for "what fired" explanation UIs — already filtered to Ocular's screening operating point, sorted by severity. - Don't threshold on per-axis
+heads[]for "what fired" explanation UIs — already filtered to Ocular's screening threshold, sorted by severity. - Don't threshold on per-axis

-scoreyourself.signals[]is already operating-point-filtered, andverdictalready knows about context.
-The raw magnitude is a sort key, not a boolean. - Don't reach into
+scoreyourself.heads[]is already threshold-filtered, andsaliencealready knows about context.
+The raw per-axis magnitude is a sort key, not a boolean. - Don't reach into

 The hierarchy